vippsas/vipps-ecom-api/vipps-ecom-api.md

 #### Switching back to the merchant app from Vipps app

-Once the user has paid (or cancelled), the Vipps app supports two ways to return to the merchant native app:
+Once the user has paid (or cancelled), Vipps supports two ways to return to the merchant native app:

-  1: Let the vipps app deeplink back into the merchant app using their url scheme (eg. merchantapp://).
+  1: Let Vipps deeplink back into the merchant app using their url scheme (eg. merchantapp://).
 This is the default/suggested approach.

-  2: Just close the Vipps app, fall back to the merchant app, pick up the thread again there in onActivityResult().
+  2: Just close Vipps, fall back to the merchant app, pick up the thread again there in onActivityResult().

-In both cases, the merchant app should query the ecom API for updated status on the payment once user returns from the Vipps app.
+In both cases, the merchant app should query the ecom API for updated status on the payment once user returns from Vipps.

 #### Return back to merchant app by actively deeplinking into it from Vipps

-With this approach, the merchant app has to have its own URL scheme registered so the Vipps app can actively open the merchant app again after payment/cancellation.
+With this approach, the merchant app has to have its own URL scheme registered so Vipps can actively open the merchant app again after payment/cancellation.

-In the example below, `MainActivity` is the receiving activity and the Vipps app opens it once the payment is done.
+In the example below, `MainActivity` is the receiving activity and Vipps opens it once the payment is done.

-To receive a call back from the Vipps application to an activity, a filter has to be set for that activity.
+To receive a call back from Vippslication to an activity, a filter has to be set for that activity.
 In the merchant app, set a filter in the Manifest file:

 ```xml
 <activity android:name=".MainActivity" android:label="@string/app_name" android:launchMode="singleInstance">